css-modules/css-modules/README.md

 ## Exceptions

-`:global` switches to global scope for the current selector resp. identifier. `:global(.xxx)` resp. `@keyframes :global(xxx)` resp. `animation: :global(xxx);` declares a the stuff in brackets in the global scope.
+`:global` switches to global scope for the current selector resp. identifier. `:global(.xxx)` resp. `@keyframes :global(xxx)` declares a the stuff in brackets in the global scope.

 Similar `:local` and `:local(...)` for local scope.

-If the selector is switched into global mode, global mode is also activated for the rules.
+If the selector is switched into global mode, global mode is also activated for the rules. (this allows to make `animation: abc;` local)

 Example: `.localA :global .global-b .global-c :local(.localD.localE) .global-d`

 ## Composition

-It's possible to extend a selector.
+It's possible to compose selectors.

 ``` css
 .className {